 A few weeks ago, I did a guest post on the Kreinik blog about finding the best cross stitch scissors and since then a lot of people have been in contact to get my low down on the best pairs of scissors.
-So I’m going to go through the process for picking the best scissors for you.
+So I’m going to go through the process of picking the best scissors for you.

 What are you going to use them for?

-This might seem a little strange at first, considering you’ve been using scissors already for ages, however that trusty pair you have might not be the best for all situations.
+This might seem a little strange at first, considering you’ve been using scissors already for ages, however, that trusty pair you have might not be the best for all situations.

 The All-Purpose Thread Snipper